2023 - 2024

 Return Visits

-Baseline visits are important but so are return visits, and we are excited to announce participants have begun completing their third visit.
+Baseline visits are important but so are return visits, and we are excited to announce participants have begun completing their fourth visit, with their fifth visit occurring in 2024.
 By having participants return every two years, we can track changes within the body as we age.
 We can then look closely at these changes for the biomarkers that will help us predict who will develop Alzheimer’s.
-If you are unsure when your next visit will be, reach out us at healthyagingstudy@emory.edu!
+If you are unsure when your next visit will be, reach out to us at healthybrainstudy@emory.edu!

 Second Visit